 Electricity usage of a Refrigerator

 Refrigerators are one of the most common household appliances and are used to preserve food by keeping it cool, most refrigerators also come with a built-in freezer box for freezing food.
 Modern refrigerators are very energy efficient compared to older models from a few decades ago.
-A fridge will use anywhere from 100 to 400 watts depending on size, an average modern fridge will use 180 watts.
+A fridge will use anywhere from 100 to 400 watts depending on size, a large fridge will use about 180 watts or 1575 kWh annually.

 Click calculate to find the energy consumption of a refrigerator using 180 Watts for 24 hours a day @ $0.10 per kWh.